dr-costas/mad-twinnet/README.md

 in the `modules/` directory.

 ### Re-training MaD TwinNet
-You can re-train the MaD TwinNet.
+You can re-train the MaD TwinNet, either the mosr recent version or the paper version of the code.
 For example, you might want to try and find better hyper-parameters, try how the MaD TwinNet will go on a different training dataset, or any other wonderful idea :)